 Each riddle is neither too tricky nor too easy, as the solution will not be presented to you on a silver platter.
 Furthermore, “Alluvium” allows its players to try out the ‘wrong’ options as well: Whenever the protagonist Ian makes a decision that would result in his death, the subsequent path is briefly discussed by Ian himself and he explains why this plan would fail.
 After all, as an experienced engineer, he questions all possible scenarios.
 The voices behind the characters make a tremendous contribution to the atmosphere of this work.
 Adrian Vaughan in his role as Ian just fits perfectly.
 His distinctive voice acts as a perfect witness to the thoughts and moods of the protagonist.
 One feels his hope, his despair and later his determination.
 But all of this gets only completed when Ian meets Anna, spoken by the magnificent Sally Beaumont.

-Her fantastic voice-play, somewhere between childish naivety and sinister witchcraft, is an ingenious counterbalance to Ian’s personality.
-Anna does not care about her situation on the island, but she seems to enjoy it in a perfidious way.
-The interplay of these two vocal talents unfolds a gripping adventure experience that you do not want to let go so quickly for sure.
-Try it out yourself! >>PLAY
+She manages to play with her voice in a fantastic way, plumbing the border between childish naivety and sinister witchcraft with her tonality.
+Thereby the character Anna can act as an ingenious counterbalance to Ian’s personality.
+Anna does not care about her situation on the island; she even seems to enjoy it in a perfidious way.
+The interplay of those two vocal talents unfolds the gripping adventure experience inside of “Alluvium” that you do not want to let go so quickly for sure. >>PLAY